slaclab/onboard-rucio/docs/CreateRSE.md

       from MOCK to GRIDDEV06, and vice verse.
 * When adding FTS servers, IP address `134.79.129.252` is used instead of host name `rucio-dev.slac.stanford.edu`.
 This is because we are running Rucio and FTS services in Docker containers, all on `rucio-dev.slac.stanford.edu`.
-Most of these contained are NAT-ed yet all of them use hostname `rucio-dev.slac.stanford.edu` inside the container.
+Most of these contained are NAT-ed yet all of them use hostname `rucio-dev.slac.stanford.edu` inside the container (in order to use the InCommon IGTF host certificate).
 So for the Rucio container to actually reach the FTS container on the same host, the Rucio container has to use the IP address.